tjohann/a20_sdk/README.md

 - add support for musl libc
 - add full support for namespaces/cgroups/seccomp
 - add lxc with an baseapp as an example
-- improve storyline for bananapi-pro (internal git and void-package server)
 - make all scripts "self hosting" so that all scripts would also run on the target device (like build_kernel.sh running on baalue_master)
-- add dtc config for mcp2515 (bananapi and olimex)
-- working jailhouse configuration for bananapi, orangepi-zero and olimex
+- working jailhouse configuration for orangepi-zero
-- simple example for using bare-metal cell within bananapi
+- simple example for using bare-metal cell within orangepi-zero
-- working can-bus parts for a20-can and mcp2515 (bananapi)
-- simple os for baremetal cell (see https://github.com/tjohann/miblos)
-- improve storyline for nanopi as part of a mobile robot project